PRODYNA/go-training/03-Fundamentals-I/09_Build-In-Functions/Functions.md

 ## new

-The new function creates a new instance of a value and return a pointer to the value
+The new function creates a new instance of a value and returns a pointer to the value

 ```golang
 s := new(string)